LT-IntroToAI-SY2526/assignment6-part2-per3-lcmccreery/a6_part2_writeup.md

 Choose TWO features from your model and explain what their coefficients mean in plain English.
 For example: "Each additional bedroom increases the price by $___"

 **Feature 1:**
+Each additional bedroom increases thr pice by

 **Feature 2:**
+Each additional bathroom increases the price by

 ---